rstudio-education/glossRy/glossary.md

 R Markdown:
 :   A dialect of [Markdown](#markdown) that allows authors to mix prose
     and code (usually written in R) in a single document.
+Cf.
-See also [literate programming](#literate-programming).
+    [literate programming](#literate-programming).

 Raise: